Bible studies with Don Isaac Abravanel’s commentary (also spelled Abarbanel) has withstood the test of

 from among the Jewish ranks, God commands: “And let them make Me a sanctuary, that I may dwell

+among them.”
 The verse conveys that the Almighty Himself takes up residence amongst the Jews.
 This is

 a religious tenet and imperative.
 The Creator resides in their midst.
 Divine providence is the vehicle or